 Dr. Chehade has several publications on EGIDs, including the efficacy and safety of various therapies for EGIDs, potential reasons EGIDs are missed, and long-term outcomes of EGIDs.
 She is also a key contributor to international guidelines on the diagnosis and treatment of children and adults with EGIDs, including EoE.
 Dr. Chehade and her entire research team are dedicated to the exploration of EGIDs, identifying treatment methods, and ensuring a good quality of life for all individuals with EGIDs

 Dr. Chehade is an active member in national and international organizations, including AAAAI, EAACI,NASPGHAN, and AGA.
-She serves as the Co-Chair for the Rare Diseases Clinical Research Network Diversity sub-committee and Associate Chair for the CEGIR Diversity Research sub-committee.
+She is a fellow of the AGA and AAAAI.
+She serves as the Chair for the Rare Diseases Clinical Research Network Diversity sub-committee and Associate Chair for the CEGIR Diversity Research sub-committee.
 She also volunteers as a member of the medical advisory boards of the American Partnership for Eosinophilic Disorders (APFED) and the Campaign Urging Research for Eosinophilic Disease (CURED).
 Dr. Chehade is a frequently invited speaker at national and international meetings, and an invited reviewer for a number of highly-ranked gastroenterology and allergy journals.

 Visit her website: https://labs.icahn.mssm.edu/chehadelab/